gskapka/rust-sgx-db-shim/README.md

 &nbsp;

-A example of a database shim for sealing enclave data in an untrusted, external database, written in Rust.
+A example of a database shim for sealing enclave data in an untrusted, external database.
+Written in Rust.

 ***